ferrucc-io/ferruccio/content/posts/altacucina.md

 Simone also found an acquaintance that wanted to move back to Milan.

-He also ran a Linkedin job post ad that led us to find some candidates, but only one had skills and experience that matched the ones of our two other candidates.
+He also ran a Linkedin job post ad that led us to find some candidates.

+We also tried to post an ad on Stackoverflow, but after having a call with their sales team, we decided it wasn't worth the money for us.

-To make a hiring decision we created a tailored and very informal interview process to help us answer the following questions about each candidate:
+To make a hiring decision we created a very informal and flexible interview process to help us answer the following questions about each candidate:

 - Has strong technical skills?
 - Is a good product manager?